OscarCawley/grit-comic/README.md

 - **TODO**
-  make wiki posts only show first paragraph or 5 lines (make whole block clickable, and add "read more..." somewhere) potentially make comments, updates, wiki etc load after every 10 inserts check if secure from SQL injection figure out if password hashing needs to be hidden from github
+  potentially make comments, updates, wiki etc load after every 10 inserts check if secure from SQL injection figure out if password hashing needs to be hidden from github